Adding Data to Our Maps

 - unbc2002.tif (add this to your map from here)

-- trails.shp (copy this to your K drive as we will be editing it, and we don’t edit original data!)
+- trails.shp (copy this to your K: drive from the L: drive as we will be editing it, and we don’t edit original data!)

-2. Edit the trails layer to more closely align with the satellite photo
+3. Edit the trails layer to more closely align with the satellite image

-Do not edit the Raster, only the vector layer.
+Do not edit the Raster (image) layer, only the Vector layer.